edheltzel/flightdeck-parcel/README.md

 Flightdeck makes a lot of assumptions and is very opinionated - but having a good idea of how Eleventy's [data cascade](https://www.11ty.dev/docs/data-cascade/) works is always nice, as well as having some understanding on [template inherence](https://mozilla.github.io/nunjucks/templating.html#template-inheritance) when working with Nunjucks will go a long way. **But is not needed**

-**WIP** The Airframe CSS System uses a modified version of the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern), but we combined a couple of concepts regarding naming conventions that fit our workflow.
-Airframe is a classless CSS system that plays well with semantic markup. **Documentation coming soon**
+**WIP** The Autopilot CSS System uses a modified version of the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern), but we combined a couple of concepts regarding naming conventions that fit our workflow.
+Autopilot is a classless CSS system that plays well with semantic markup. **Documentation coming soon**

 If you're looking to extend your project with other NPM modules, Eleventy plugins, or Parcel Plugins, just reference the appropriate documentation.